Construction projects on campus

 BerlinBioCube - Start-up Center

-Campus Berlin-Buch GmbH (CBB) is building the new life science start-up center BerlinBioCube on the Berlin-Buch campus from 2020.
-The CBB operates and develops the research and biotech campus in Berlin-Buch, which focuses on biomedicine.
-The spectrum of the BiotechPark Berlin-Buch includes medical biotechnology, medical technology and related areas.
-In the BerlinBioCube, more jobs can now be created in innovative areas of the healthcare industry.
+Campus Berlin-Buch GmbH (CBB) has built the new life science start-up center BerlinBioCube on the Campus Berlin-Buch from 2020 to 2023.
+CBB operates and develops the research and biotech campus in Berlin-Buch, which focuses on biomedicine.
+The spectrum of the BiotechPark Berlin-Buch includes medical biotechnology, medical technology and related fields.
+Additional jobs in innovative areas of the healthcare industry can now be created in the BerlinBioCube.

-Construction began in August 2020 and the topping-out ceremony took place in October 2021.
-The BerlinBioCube will offer a total of 8,000 square meters of space on five floors for modern laboratories, offices, communal areas for daily encounters and exchange as well as conference rooms.
-Young start-ups can move into the new BiotechPark Berlin-Buch building as early as 2023 and benefit from the very good conditions that the campus offers.
-The building was designed by the architecture office doranth post architects, Munich.
-The new building of the BerlinBioCube involves an investment of 55 million euros, of which around 40 percent will go into the technical equipment.
+The BerlinBioCube offers start-ups a total of 8,000 square meters of space on five floors for modern laboratories, offices, communal areas for daily encounters and exchanges as well as conference rooms.
+Young companies thus have access to subsidized space in the BiotechPark.
+They benefit from the very good conditions that the campus offers.
+The building was designed by doranth post architekten, Munich.
+The new building of the BerlinBioCube involves an investment of around 49 million euros, of which around 40 percent will go into the technical equipment.
 The financing is made possible by funds from the joint task "Improvement of the regional economic structure" (GRW).

 Fig.: doranth post architects